JaredTan/Pinned/README.md

 ## Features and Implementation

-Pinned's database comprises of three main entities - users, pins, and boards.
+Pinned's database is comprised of three main entities - users, pins, and boards.

 ### Pin Creation and Pinning